samirsahoo007/technologies/aws_api.md

     Describe Amazon EC2 Regions and Availability Zones Working with Security Groups in Amazon EC2
     Using Elastic IP Addresses in Amazon EC2

+AWS SDK for Python (Boto3)

+Get started quickly using AWS with boto3, the AWS SDK for Python.
+Boto3 makes it easy to integrate your Python application, library, or script with AWS services including Amazon S3, Amazon EC2, Amazon DynamoDB, and more.

+Install:

+pip install boto3